-The IAP2 Public Participation framework is a methodology for determining the scope of engagement and level of influence the community has in decision-making.
+The IAP2 Public Participation framework is a methodology for determining the scope of engagement and level of influence the community has in decision making.

-The IAP2 Specturm of Public Participation (Figure 1) outlines a continuum of participation that may be appropriate, depending on the outcomes, timeframes, resources and levels of public concern in the decision to be made.
+The IAP2 Spectrum of Public Participation (Figure 1) outlines a continuum of participation that may be appropriate, depending on the outcomes, time-frames, resources and levels of public concern in the decision to be made.
 At each participation level a different type of commitment is made to the community, which should be made clear and upheld.

 By using the IAP2 framework to guide our engagement processes, Council recognises that there is a continuum of engagement that may be applied in different circumstances.
-For example, if a Council is not actively seeking community input, for example, because a decision has already been made, inform is the most appropriate engagement approach.
+For example, if a Council is not actively seeking community input because a decision has already been made, inform is the most appropriate engagement approach.

 If, however, Council is seeking to gain further understanding of a matter, and community views, Council will consult or involve people.
-At the empowerment end of the spectrum, decisions are made by local people.
-An example of this is formal committees of Council, such as Hall Committees, who have a delegated authority to make certain decisions.
+At the empowerment end of the spectrum, decisions are made by local people without Council involvement.
+An example of this is formal committees of Council, such as Hall Committees, who have a delegated authority to make certain decisions on behalf of Council.

-Figure 1 - IAP2 Public participation Spectrum
+Figure 1 - IAP2 public participation spectrum